 It all began on Australia Day 2012 with a good old fashioned BBQ.
-A group of people came together at the invitation of our community founder Amanda Waegeli, to socialise, celebrate, share a meal and talk about Mental Health Recovery.
+A group of people came together at the invitation of our community founder Amanda Waegeli, to socialise, celebrate, share a meal and talk about Peer Support and Mental Health Recovery.

 Amanda, a person of lived experience of personal recovery, had a dream about creating a Peer Led and Peer Run Mental Health Recovery Community where people could come together united on the journey of living their personal recovery and find acceptance from peers, people who understood, listened, were interested and really cared.
 It was unanimously agreed upon, that this dream should become a reality, and the journey began.

 Now seven years on, as an active recovery community we have grown from strength to strength, Peer standing Stronger.